 Lake Helen - Lake Management

 The Lake Helen Protection & Rehabilitation District (LHP&RD) was formed in the fall of 1975 to protect and improve the lake.
 Our goal is to help all of the residents contribute to the preservation of Lake Helen for enjoyment today and for future generations.
+We are not a 501(c)3 organization.

 The surface watershed encompasses around 500 acres while the groundwater watershed is around 443 acres.
 Lake Helen is a groundwater drainage lake that is just under 90 acres in size.